 ELENA FUENTES-AFFLICK, M.D., M.P.H., professor, departments of pediatrics, epidemiology, and biostatistics, University of California, San Francisco, and chief of pediatrics, San Francisco General Hospital

 ZVI Y. FUKS, M.D., professor of molecular pharmacology and chemistry,

 TERRY T. FULMER, Ph.D., R.N., F.A.A.N., dean and Erline Perkins McGriff Professor, College of Nursing, New York University, New York City

 STEPHEN J. GALLI, M.D., professor and chair, department of pathology, professor of microbiology and immunology, and Mary Hewitt Loveless, M.D., Professor, Stanford University School of Medicine, Stanford, Calif.

-ROBERT S. GALVIN, M.D., chief executive officer, Equity Healthcare; and adjunct professor of medicine and health policy, Yale School of Medicine, New Haven, Conn.
+ROBERT S. GALVIN, M.D., chief executive officer, Equity Healthcare; and adjunct professor of medicine and health policy, Yale School of Medicine,

 BRUCE D. GELB, M.D., Gogel Family Professor, professor of pediatrics and genomics and genetic sciences, and director, Child Health and Development Institute, Mount Sinai School of Medicine, New York City

 GARY L. GOTTLIEB, M.D., M.B.A., president and chief executive officer, Partners HealthCare System, and professor of psychiatry, Harvard Medical School, Boston

 CAROL W. GREIDER, Ph.D., Daniel Nathans Professor and director, department of molecular biology and genetics, Johns Hopkins University School of Medicine, Baltimore